DeveloperAlex/pypi_OpenAI_Without_Pydantic/README.md

 ## Why No Pydantic?

-This package is specifically designed for environments where Pydantic is not available or is blocked by company policy.
+This package is specifically designed for environments where Pydantic is not available.

-**The Problem:** The official OpenAI Python SDK (`openai` package) has a hard dependency on `pydantic` and `pydantic-core`, which may be blocked in some corporate environments.
+**The Problem:** The official OpenAI Python SDK (`openai` package) has a hard dependency on `pydantic` and `pydantic-core`, which may be unavailable in some environments.

 **Our Solution:** We bypass the OpenAI SDK entirely and call the OpenAI API directly using HTTP requests via the `requests` library.
 This eliminates all Pydantic dependencies while maintaining full functionality.